deadcoast/gate/docs/modules/module_d.md

 ## SUMMARY

-A complete, formal, machine-ready interpreter architecture for `gate` 0.0.1
+A complete, formal, machine-ready interpreter architecture for `gate` docs 0.0.3-unified (backward-compatible with the original 0.0.1 lineage)

 * Tokenizer
 * Parser